apurvsinghgautam/ForumScrapy/README.md

 ## Usage

+- Enter any Socks proxy in the code
-- Enter your Bitshacking forum username and password in the code
+- Enter your Bitshacking forum username and password (md5) in the code
+- Refresh Cookies if needed
-- Emter the Flask secret key in the code
+- Enter the Flask secret key in the code
 - Run the `ForumScrapy.py` file
 - Open `127.0.0.1:5000` in any browser
 - Open `127.0.0.1:5601` in any browser to see the Kibana dashboard